PGVSNH20/ludo-game-ludo-8/Documentation/Ludo8_Methods.md

 * public static string PrintMenu()

-Lets you check the history for a specific game (moves, winner etc.)
+Lets you check the history for a specific game that has been saved in the database, you can see everything that happened in the game in a textlog and also how the board looked when the game ended and the remaining pieces coordinates and placement on the board

 * public static void GameHistory()